 4. Mercado Gótico – Barcelona: The Mercado Gótico is a vintage market held in Barcelona’s Gothic Quarter.
 It specializes in clothing, accessories, vinyl records, and retro items, attracting fashion and vintage enthusiasts.

 5. Mercat dels Encants – Barcelona: The Mercat dels Encants, also known as Fira de Bellcaire, is one of Barcelona’s oldest markets.
-It offers a wide variety of goods, including antiques, vintage clothing, collectibles, and second-hand items.
+It offers various goods, including antiques, vintage clothing, collectables, and second-hand items.

 6. Mercado de San Miguel – Madrid: While primarily known for its gourmet food offerings, Mercado de San Miguel in Madrid also features a few stalls selling vintage items, crafts, and artisanal products.